matteosaponati/matteosaponati.github.io/_pages/research-synthetic-pretrain-very-small-models.md

   </div>
   <br>

-  We evaluate the pretrained models on GSM8K and MATH500 using chain-of-thought prompting across different numbers of demonstrations.
+  I evaluate the pretrained models on GSM8K and MATH500 using chain-of-thought prompting across different numbers of demonstrations.
 The key metric is the gain over zero-shot accuracy:

   $$
   \text{gain}(k) = \text{acc}(k) - \text{acc}(0).